seagreen/depths/README.md

 # User Guide

-**Goal**: establish four habitats or survive until turn 200.

-**Disclaimer**: the game's a work-in-progress and (probably) not yet fun.
-Without enemy bases to attack there isn't much strategy, but I want to get the mechanics nailed down before I do anything else.
+**Goal**: destroy all the opponent's habitats.

 **Gameplay**: Combat only happens at habitats.
 Units not in combat are invisible to the opponent.

-Note that to de-select a unit you have to click outside of its move range.
-If you click another unit within its move range you'll issue a new move command, not select the new unit.
-I'm considering switching to a more standard 'Left click selects' / 'Right click moves' setup to fix this.

-To learn more you'll have to look at the source.
+To learn more you'll have to look at the source(!?).
 I suggest:

 * [src/Game/Unit.elm](./src/Game/Unit.elm)
 * [src/Game/Building.elm](./src/Game/Building.elm)